-Titanium got more opportunities to cover some other bike components, such as titanium water bottle cage by MT Zoom (Titec) or carbon/titanium tune DC16 and AC17 quick releases.
+Titanium got more opportunities to cover some other bike components, such as titanium water bottle cages by MT Zoom (Titec) or carbon/titanium tune DC16 and AC17 quick releases.
 Naturally, almost all bolts have been replaced with their titanium variants.

-I firstly used tune Speedneedle saddle at my Trek and since then I have been pretty sure that the saddle has to come on Litespeed too.
+I firstly used the tune Speedneedle saddle at my Trek and since then I have been pretty sure that the saddle has to come on Litespeed too.
 From my point of view, this light-weight saddle is very comfortable for riding either on a hardtail or fully (I feel better than on SLR TT), though.
 Therefore I`ve chosen the tune classic Speedneedle Marathon saddle again.

 A specific chapter of this project is a set of custom-built wheels.
-They have been built on brand new Extralite HyperHubs 2011 with Enduro Zero Ceramic bearings, Sapim CX Ray spokes, and Sapim aluminium nipples.
+They have been built on brand new Extralite HyperHubs 2011 with Enduro Zero Ceramic bearings, Sapim CX-Ray spokes, and Sapim aluminium nipples.
 Normally I replace the bearings in my home workshop.